 Build and install the kernel, modules, and Device Tree blobs; this step takes a long time:

 make -j4 zImage modules dtbs sudo make modules_install sudo cp arch/arm/boot/dts/*.dtb /boot/ sudo cp arch/arm/boot/dts/overlays/*.dtb* /boot/overlays/ sudo cp arch/arm/boot/dts/overlays/README /boot/overlays/ sudo scripts/mkknlimg arch/arm/boot/zImage /boot/$KERNEL.img

 Note: On a Raspberry Pi 2/3, the

 -j4 flag splits the work between all four cores, speeding up compilation significantly.

-First you are going to require a suitable Linux cross-compilation host.
-We tend to use Ubuntu; since Raspbian is also a Debian distribution it means using similar command lines and so on.
+First, you will need a suitable Linux cross-compilation host.
+We tend to use Ubuntu; since Raspbian is also a Debian distribution, it means many aspects are similar, such as the command lines.

 git clone https://github.com/raspberrypi/tools

-While this step is not strictly necessary, it does make it easier for later command lines!
+/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin.
+While this step isn't strictly necessary, it does make it easier for later command lines!